input-output-hk/cardano-engineering-handbook/README.md

 The purpose of this handbook is to document the various practices that form the development lifecycle of software within the Cardano community.

+# Building the book

+The book can be built with the `mdbook` exectuable.
+If you use Nix, you can get a shell with `mdbook` using `nix develop`.

 # Communication channels